contest-framework/server/documentation/configure.md

 ### refining existing variables

-For example, to run only the unit tests located in a Rust file, we would need to execute `cargo test {{module}}`. `module` is the name of the Rust module, which is the same as the filename without extension.
-Contest doesn't provide a variable containing the filename without extension.
-Let's create one ourselves and call it `file_without_ext`:
+To run all unit tests in a Rust file, we would need to execute `cargo test <module name>` where `<module name>` is the name of the Rust module, which is the same as the filename without extension.
+Contest doesn't provide a variable containing the filename without extension, so let's create one ourselves and call it `file_without_ext`:

 ```json
 actions: [